 In a recent article, journalist Adam Schwab dismisses the whole concept and absolutely roasts the Australian media for being so quick to give it legs.
 And he’s got a point.

 More than 11 million people leave their jobs every year in Australia.
 This dropped during the pandemic for reasons that are pretty obvious to us – financial security.
 People who would have already been considering moving on may have stuck it out while the job market was looking bleak.
-Now that things are opening up again, they might feel more comfortable making the move.
-So this ‘Great Resignation’ may simply be a backlog of workers who were waiting for calmer waters before jumping ship.

 The Great Resignation, the Great Reshuffle, the Great Renegotiation – whatever you want to call it – has prompted quite a lot of water-cooler chat.
 If a career change is on your mind, here are three things to consider before you hand in your notice.